 Aside from keeping your divorce out of the courtroom, many people prefer mediation because it tends to be far less expensive than a hotly debated divorce in court.
 And, because you do not need to schedule proceedings according to the court’s schedule, mediated divorces tend to move more quickly and become finalized much sooner than other divorces.

 Once a divorce is finalized in mediation, both parties can go on with their lives, feeling good about how they both agreed on how things should end.
-If you are interested in Virginia divorce mediation, contact the Richmond and Williamsburg attorneys at Smith Strong by calling 804-325-1245 to set up a no-obligation consultation.
+If you are interested in Virginia divorce mediation, contact Smith Strong by calling 804-325-1245 to set up a no-obligation consultation.

 Is it possible to keep my divorce out of the courtroom?